Skip to main content

 Output

-Selects where you want to send the master output of your Maschine Project.
-Available options are the 16 external stereo outputs Ext.
+Selects where you want to send the main stereo output of your Maschine Project.
+The available options are the 16 external stereo outputs Ext.
 116.

 Level